criticalmash/assemble-navigation/README.md

 #Navigation generator plugin for Assemble

+Note: This branch (v 0.1.0) is for use with Assemble versions ~0.4.
+Use Assemble Navigation 0.2 for use with Assemble 0.11.x

 ##What is Assemble?
 [From the Assemble Website →](http://assemble.io)
 > Static site generator for Grunt.js, Yeoman and Node.js.
 Used by Zurb Foundation, Zurb Ink, H5BP/Effeckt, Less.js / lesscss.org, Topcoat, Web Experience Toolkit, and hundreds of other projects to build sites, themes, components, documentation, blogs and gh-pages.